For those of us who live in major capital cities, traffic congestion is the bugbear of our daily existence.

 On the other hand, we are already seeing in Sydney and beginning to see in Melbourne, a completely different housing market on the outer fringes.
 The residents here work for more modest salaries which, even with career progression, will not increase significantly, so they have to buy dwellings that fit within their limited long-term budget.

-MacroPlan analysis compiled over the past 10 years for example indicates that the rate of price and growth for inner and middle bring dwellings in between 3 and 6 times faster than fringe areas.
+MacroPlan analysis compiled over the past 10 years for example indicates that the rate of price and growth for inner and middle ring dwellings is between 3 and 6 times faster than fringe areas.

 The result of these two forces at play will be property prices growing much more quickly within 10kms of the CBD than on the urban fringes.